jake-hxf3/template-repo/README.md

 ## Installation 💻
 No installation required, simply download the zip file and extract.
 ## Usage
-Open index.html in the browser of your choice and watch our debate.
+Open index.html in the browser of your choice and see the website.

 ## Contributing
 1. Fork it!